-Participants in the “The Butterfly Effect: Entangled Geopolitics” webcast:
+The participants in the webcast "The Butterfly Effect: Entangled Geopolitics" are:

 – Constantinos Filis, Executive Director of Institute of International Relations